The PTES 2014 survey has now closed

 How do I make myself heard?

 The University of Gloucestershire participates in PTES every other year.
-When the survey is open, eligible students will receive an e-mail to their university connect account containing a personalised survey link.
-More details on how to participate will be released nearer the time.
+When the survey is open, eligible students will receive an e-mail to their university connect account containing a survey link.
+During the survey period, clicking on the link will open the survey on the host site (Bristol Online Surveys).

 When does the survey run?

-The survey runs from early March until mid-June.
-The next chance for University of Gloucestershire students to give their opinions on postgraduate taught courses will be in 2014.
+The survey runs every alternate year so the next chance for University of Gloucestershire students to give their opinions on postgraduate taught courses will be in March 2016.

 How does the PTES work and who is it run by?